We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Nick Simpson

 As far as control panels went, there were lots of options that worked.
 For example, the Cuisinart had just two buttons: start/stop and pulse.
 The Breville Sous Chef was more souped-up, with a digital screen featuring a timer.
-Both food processors were great and it comes down to what you prefer.
+Both food processors were great.
+It just comes down to what you prefer.

 A person chops parmesan cheese in the Cuisinart 14-Cup Food Processor